-Perf ormance outcomes Acceptable outcomes Complies Comments
+Performance outcomes Acceptable outcomes Complies Comments

-PO2 AO20 n/a Not applicable.
+PO20 AO20 n/a Not applicable.

-network of parks and munity land is provided: No acceptable outcome is provided.
+A network of parks and community land is provided: No acceptable outcome is provided.

-(a) to support a full range
+(a) to support a full range is provided.

-(a) of recreational and
+of recreational and sporting activities;

-(6) sporting activities;

-(b) to ensure adequate pedestrian, cycle and
+(b) to ensure adequate

+pedestrian, cycle and

 vehicle access;

 (c) which is supported by

-(-) appropriate
+appropriate

 infrastructure and

 embellishments;

 (d) to facilitate links

 between public open

-spaces;

 (e) which is co-located

-with other existing or
+(e) which is co-located with other existing or

 proposed community

+infrastructure;

-(f) infrastructure; which is consistent
+(f) which is consistent

 with the preferred

 open space network;

 and

 (g) which includes a

 diversity of settings;